 “My number one hobby is listening to music and I’ve always wanted to produce music that other people can enjoy.
 I’ve gained a greater appreciation of the past especially in regards to music and its influence on me as a writer and arranger and of course the ukulele draws it all together.”(ABC interview) One such musical genre he is newly passionate about is Exotica.
 Three years of listening and planning culminated in the release Pacifica (2012).
 “I loved it…AJ really did a wonderful job on all the songs.
 In addition to the instrumental segments I think his vocal quality is very special - warm, inviting and with just the right touch of melancholy.”
 (Randy Starr -songwriter for Elvis Presley) The group Oxotica was formed in 2016, comprised of vibes, double bass, guitar and ukulele.

 Image projection is the latest addition to all live performances, including the history of the ukulele theme concert presentation, In A Little Hula Heaven.
 “I found myself captivated by this ripping yarn of fact and fantasy punctuated by moments of beauty and humour” (Steve Barnes Artistic Director Folkworld Fairbridge Festival)

 2016 saw the reformation of the chamber folk outfit Free Reign.and was accompanied by a twin album set In Another Lifetime/The Road We're On.
 The group features violin, cello, accordion, guitar, piano and ukulele.

 Since 2009 AJ Leonard has been busy touring and recording.
-2016 saw the release of his twelfth ukulele album English Songbook and he is currently recording Christmas Songbook with David Billings.
+2018 saw the release of his thirteenth ukulele album Christmas Songbook, recorded with songbook partner David Billings.